 Although I am the Kingpin of Contemporary Embroidery, I confess I’m not an experienced quilter, but I know what I like.
 And I like Melanie Testa.
-Her book, Inspired to Quilt, is a terrific introduction to the process of making art quilts.
+Her book, Inspired To Quilt: Creative Experiments in Art Quilt Imagery is a terrific introduction to the process of making art quilts.
 Let’s dive in!

 Who is the book for?